All About Drawings

 Doodle Of People

 • My family is very important to me so my sister drew little figures to represent each family member.
-She scattered them in groups throughout the doodle drawing.
-This group represents my 3 sisters.
+They are scattered in groups throughout the doodle drawing and this group represents my 3 sisters.

 • My age - 45.